tomByrer/not-so-awesome-covid19/README.md

 # Not-So-Awesome-COVID19

-Please star for visablity to others, & watch for updates (upper-right corner buttons).
+Please star for visiblity to others, & watch for updates (upper-right corner buttons).

 ## awesome-awesome-covid19
 List of lists around the not-awesome 2019 novel Coronavirus